kanbanyte/sepa/assessments/srs.md

 <div class="page"/><!-- page break -->

 # Introduction
-This project addresses the development and implementation of a perception system for a cobot to perform pick and place tasks.\
+This project aims to develop and implement a perception system for a collaborative robot (cobot) to perform pick and place tasks.
-Located within the FOF the cobot will be used to demonstrate robotics capabilities, in this case with moving electronics autonomously to assist human workers.\
+The cobot is a robotic arm designed to work alongside human workers in the Factory of the Future (FOF).
+Its purpose is to assist workers in moving electronics components to different locations autonomously, thus reducing the workload on human operators and increasing the efficiency of the production line.

+Currently, the cobot operates on predefined positions, meaning that it can only perform tasks in specific locations.
-The robot currently operates on predefined positions, and the system implementation will enable the cobot to leverage computer vision and artificial intelligence to find the locations of available items and autonomously manipulate them.
+This project will enable the cobot to leverage computer vision and artificial intelligence to identify and locate available components, enabling it to manipulate them autonomously.

+The significance of this project lies in its potential to transform the way the manufacturing industry operates.
+With the increasing demand for electronic components and the shortage of skilled workers in the field, robotics can help fill the gap by performing repetitive tasks, allowing human operators to focus on more complex tasks that require decision-making and problem-solving skills.
+Additionally, by automating pick and place tasks, the cobot can help reduce human error, increase productivity, and improve the overall quality of the production line.

+In summary, this project aims to develop and implement a perception system that will enable the cobot to identify and locate electronic components, pick them up, and place them in the desired locations autonomously.
+By doing so, it will improve the efficiency of the production line, reduce the workload on human operators, and help fill the shortage of skilled workers in the manufacturing industry

 ## Purpose
 This SRS document is designed to serve as a roadmap for this project.